BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-- In the next step, upload your `.def` file or copy/paste its contents into the text box:
+- Upload your `.def` file or paste its contents:

 >